roseyume/tails-of-kafka/README.md

 ### Check Your Work
  - In the "Partition Assignments" table, you should notice that the broker that failed is not the Leader Broker for any of the partitions.
- - Additionally, each topic partition is assigned a different leader broker, balancing out the work load for handling new messages.

 ## Scenario 6: Topic Design

-> "I'm not that interested in the yard drama or any indoor crimes but tell me more about just the neighborhood park" ~ Pixie
+> "I'm not that interested in the yard drama but tell me more about just the neighborhood park or any indoor crimes" ~ Pixie

 <br>